Lee, Bonnie

 Biography

-Bonnie Lee, Ph.D., is Professor in the Faculty of Health Sciences (Addictions Counselling) and a Research Affiliate of the Prentice Institute for Global Population and Economy.
-Dr. Lee was awarded the University of Lethbridge Board of Governors Research Chair in Healthy Futures (2016-2019), a prestigious appointment that recognizes her excellence and international reputation for research and leadership in advancing an innovative systemic relational framework for treatment in the addiction field.
+Bonnie Lee, Ph.D., is Professor in the Faculty of Health Sciences (Addiction and Mental Health Counselling) and a Research Affiliate of the Prentice Institute for Global Population and Economy.
+Dr. Lee was awarded the University of Lethbridge Board of Governors Research Chair in Healthy Futures (2016-2019), a prestigious appointment that recognizes her excellence and international reputation and leadership in addiction treatment innovation and research.

 Dr. Lee received her doctoral degree from the University of Ottawa with two postdoctoral fellowships in the same institution.
 Prior to settling in Lethbridge, she had resided in nine cities around the world.
-She is a Registered Marriage and Family Therapist-Supervisor with the Canadian Association for Marriage Family and Therapy, a Clinical Fellow with the American Association for Marriage and Family Therapy, and a Registered Social Worker.
+A Registered Marriage and Family Therapist and Supervisor with the Canadian Association for Couple and Family and Therapy (CACFT), she currently serves on its Board of Directors.
+She is a Clinical Fellow with the American Association for Marriage and Family Therapy, and a Registered Social Worker.
+For her significant contributions to the profession of Couple and Family Therapy, she was awarded the Professional Contribution Award in 2025 by CACFT.

-In 2023, Dr. Lee founded the Graduate Certificate Program in Couple and Family Counselling Studies to equip those in the fields of health and social services with a systemic and relational lens to analyze challenges and create multi-dimensional solutions. https://www.ulethbridge.ca/future-student/graduate-studies/couple-and-family-counselling-studies-gc
+In 2023, Dr. Lee founded the Graduate Certificate Program in Couple and Family Counselling Studies.
+The aim of this program is to equip those in the fields of health and social services with a systemic and relational lens to analyze challenges and create multi-dimensional solutions. https://www.ulethbridge.ca/future-student/graduate-studies/couple-and-family-counselling-studies-gc

 A sought-after keynote speaker and trainer in the field of addiction treatment, Dr. Lee has conducted training in couple therapy for Advanced Clinical Education with the American Association for Marriage and Family Therapy, The Federation of Sovereign Indigenous Nations and the Centre for Addiction and Mental Health.
-In her career, she has received international appointments at six universities in the USA, Asia and Europe.
+She has received international appointments at seven universities in the USA, Asia and Europe.

 For Dr. Lee's publications, go to: https://opus.uleth.ca/collections/f8af2221-e594-4d19-bcbf-fa5b8f77a8ae